-General psychology is a survey of the major psychological topics, theories and approaches to the scientific study of behavior and mental processes.
-Prerequisite: Passage of or exemption from the Reading Section of a TSI approved test or completion of INRW 0322 with a grade of C or better.
+THECB CIP 42.0101.5125 General psychology is a survey of the major psychological topics, theories and approaches to the better.

+Core Curriculum (Social & Behavioral Sciences) scientific study of behavior and mental processes.
+Prerequisite: Passage of or exemption from the Reading Section of a TSI approved test or completion of INRW 0322 with a grade of C or